DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CUSTOMER/DOCUMENTS/Customer purchase order.md

   - **No**: Use **Reset template** to assign a different template.
 If this should apply to future documents for the Trading partner, also update in **Trading partners**.
   - **Yes**: Review **Log** and fix the applicable template in **EDI > Setup > Document types**.
 Examples issues are date format, new field.

-## Staging to target - Staging table validation
+## Step 3 - Staging to target - Staging table validation
 There are various **Order types** that can be processed via the purchase order document.
 These order types can be specified in **Trading partners** Options and will change the way the record is processed.

 > Note: Expectation is the customer sends price _inclusive of discounts_.